smurf667/pipeline-consigliere/README.md

 - `pipeline-workflow` - Pipelines should have a workflow definition
 - `workflows-have-autocancel` - Workflows should have an auto-cancel setting
 - `pipeline-deprecated-globals` - Pipeline uses deprecated global keywords

+### Analysis rule

+The configuration switch `--analyze` adds an additional analyzing rule.
+This rule will try to collect pipeline and job durations and the sizes of the container images used by jobs.
+For the pipeline the container sizes are summed up; this is a hypothetical value which does not take caching effects into account.

+Obviously, shorter pipelines and job, and smaller container images are desirable.

 ## Suppressing rule findings